garethw11/navidrome/README.md

 ## So what is this fork for?

-Navidrome has been adding support for smart playlists for sometime now, great..._however...there are things I want a smart playlist to do that is not currently possible_
+Navidrome has been adding support for smart playlists for sometime now, great..._however...there are things I want a smart playlist to do that are not currently possible_

 I wanted to be able to do more...after all, more is more better, right?
-I am also an album-centric music listener _(is that a thing?
-If it wasn't, it is now)_:rofl:
+I am an album-centric music listener _(is that a thing?
+If it wasn't, it is now)_:rofl: and really like the "Random Album" functionality in the Navidrome GUI.
+I want something similar for playlists so I can easily trigger a random album from a client such as Amperfy.
+Or play the playlist on my (somewhat antiquated) Sonos system.

 So, I've had a quick play around with using SQL as the language to define playlists:

 _The music collection is a database so a SQL style smart query syntax should allow flexible, sophisticated queries to be created as playlist definitions_